jacob-leider/CSDS-391/hw4/README.md

 | 24 | 149124 | 93690 | 32305 | 2959 | 1.56 | 1.00 | 1.47 | 1.31 |
 | 26 | 173054 | 162039 | 49519 | 5104 | 1.53 | 1.00 | 1.45 | 1.31 |

 For clarity of the table, solution length is left out.
 However, in every case, A* achieved an optimal solution (same as BFS) for both heuristics, while DFS generated a solution of length between $10^4$ and $10^5$.
+While not exactly equal to one, DFS had a branching factor statistically indistinguishable from one.

+The main takeaway is that for both `h1` and `h2`, A* performs exceptionally well, generating far fewer nodes than BFS with effectively the same accuracy. `h2` outperforms `h1`, but `h1` actually ends to generate slightly shorter solution paths in a larger dataset, with the drawback of searching about 10x the number of states.

+It's also interesting that branching factor increases with actual solution distance for A*, but decreases after a certain point for BFS.
+By the definition of BFS, this is a reflection of the state space being a finite cyclic graph.